The Patching Disconnect

 Step 3: Risk-Based Prioritization

 Not every vulnerability requires the same urgency.
-For OT environments, prioritization must account for factors that are irrelevant in IT vulnerability management:
+For OT environments, prioritization must account for factors that are irrelevant in IT vulnerability management.

-- Network exposure: Is the vulnerable device reachable from the IT network?
+Network exposure is the most important factor.
+Is the vulnerable device reachable from the IT network?
 From the internet?
 Or buried behind multiple layers of firewalls and accessible only from a dedicated engineering workstation?
 Exposure radically changes actual exploitability.
+Exploit availability matters too: does a working public exploit exist, and is it being actively used in OT-targeted campaigns?

 Build a scoring framework that combines these factors into a single priority score.
-The output is not a list of vulnerabilities ranked by CVSS — it is a list ranked by actual risk to your specific operational environment.
+The output is not a list of vulnerabilities ranked by CVSS, it is a list ranked by actual risk to your specific operational environment.

 Step 4: Define the Remediation Path